43 Father's Day Trivia Questions [With Answers]

 Answer: Ascension Day, which is 40 days after Easter.

-Sounds like a fixed date.
-It isn’t.
-Vatertag is tied to the church calendar, so it shifts every year.
+You’d assume a fixed date.
+There isn’t one.
+Vatertag rides the church calendar, so it shifts every year.
 In 2026 it falls on May 14.
-The all-male hiking custom predates the Father’s Day link and goes back to medieval Christian walks through farmland.
+The all-male hiking custom is older than its Father’s Day link, tracing back to medieval Christian processions through farmland.

 18. On what date does Italy and Spain mark Father’s Day?
 (Medium)